What is Seasonal Affective Disorder, or SAD?

 Lake Behavioral Hospital offers support on both an inpatient and outpatient setting for adolescents, adults, and senior adults.

-Free assessments are offered 24 hours a day, 7 days a week by calling 855-990-1900.
+Free screenings are offered 24 hours a day, 7 days a week by calling 855-990-1900.

 New Lake Behavioral Hospital Now Open